score-spec/docs/content/en/docs/score implementation/score-k8s/resources-provisioners.md

 | `service-port` | (any) | `port`, `workload`     | `hostname`, `port`                                                                                   | Outputs a hostname and port for connecting to another workload.                         |
 | `volume`       | (any) | (none)                 | `source`                                                                                             | Creates a persistent volume that can be mounted on a workload.                          |

-The source code of these provisioners implementations can be found in the [`score-k8s`'s default provisioners file](https://github.com/score-spec/score-k8s/blob/main/internal/provisioners/default/zz-default.provisioners.yaml).
+The full list of these `score-compose` provisioners and their source code can be found [here](https://docs.score.dev/examples/resource-provisioners?source=default&implementation=score-k8s).

 ## Community provisioners